LED Streetlight Conversion Project

 One of the goals of public engagement was to understand if there were strong preferences between the wattage options.
 In all circumstances, the chosen lights would be less bright than DTE's normal wattage and warmer than its standard color temperature, because staff can meet minimum brightness standards for safety while lowering costs and energy usage.
 Staff prioritized brighter lights for crosswalks to ensure pedestrians are visible, especially when crosswalks are uncontrolled (that is, at intersections without traffic signals or stop signs).

-While there might be some locations in the City where even lower-wattage lights could be installed, there are drawbacks to having too many types of lights, namely increased maintenance costs and increased difficulty and delay in responding to streetlight outages.
-Most people who gave feedback thought the brighter light would still be acceptable on a residential street.
+While there might be some locations in the City where even lower-wattage lights could be installed, there are drawbacks to having multiple types of lights, namely increased coordination, maintenance costs, and delay in responding to streetlight outages on an ongoing basis.